StevenJL/rucamat/README.md

 ##### Generate a json of all modules, classes, and methods in your project.

 ```
-# in the root directory of your ruby project
+# run the command in the root directory of your ruby project
 # /src/ruby_projects/my_fav_ruby_project
-rucamat generate
+$ rucamat generate

 # generates the json
 {